 Generally, you should avoid using images that contain any sort of text.
 Use written content or other alternatives wherever possible.
 Avoid using images for unnecessary decoration within the content – instead focus on writing clear, simple content for your service.
 Our images page contains more information about using images on your service content.

-Writing good alt text
+Writing good alt text for images

 Good alt text:

-• tells people what information the image provides
+• tells people what is happening in the image

 • describes the content and function of the image